mgvazquez/ibgateway/README.md

 The image is based on 'phusion/baseimage:18.04-1.0.0', which is a minimalist image based in Ubuntu Linux with a lot of improvements to use as docker base image.
 If you want know more, take a look at your [documentation]('https://github.com/phusion/baseimage-docker#contents')

-In addition, it uses the [IBController Project](https://github.com/ib-controller/ib-controller) to manage the configuration and launch of the ©IBGateway; and serve a VNC server to control the IBController / IBGateway interface.
+In addition, it uses the [IBC Project](https://github.com/IbcAlpha/IBC) to manage the configuration and launch of the ©IBGateway; and serve a VNC server to control the IBC / IBGateway interface.

 Current versions:
-* Interactive Brokers Gateway: v978.2c
+* Interactive Brokers Gateway: v981
-* IBController: v3.2.0.5
+* IBC: v3.9.0

 You can find the latest version of this image on docker-hub: [mgvazquez/ibgateway](https://hub.docker.com/r/mgvazquez/ibgateway)